-The Software Interrupt Clear Register is a write only register used to control the clearing of software interrupt requests.
-A software request for a particular IPL may be disabled by setting the appropriate bit in SICR<15:1>.
-This causes the corresponding interrupt request bit in SISR to be cleared.
+The Software Interrupt Request Register is a read/write register used to control software interrupt requests.
+A software request for a particular IPL may be requested by setting the appropriate bit in SIRR<15:1>.

-Figure 3-28: Software Interrupt Clear Register, SICR write format
+Figure 3-28: Software Interrupt Request Register, SIRR write tornat